Bowling for Soup: A Hangover You Don't Deserve, Goes to the Movies and The Great Burrito Extortion Case (2004–2008)

 Bowling for Soup Goes to the Movies, a compilation album of cover songs and contributions to movie soundtracks, was released by the band in 2005.
 Later that year, Reddick and Burney made several appearances on VH1's I Love the '90s: Part Deux.
 Bowling for Soup appeared briefly at the start of the 2005 film Cursed, playing the song "Li'l Red Riding Hood".
+The group's cover version of Modern English's "I Melt With You" was used in the Disney movie Sky High and was on the movie's soundtrack album.
+A music video of the song was made, which aired on the Disney Channel and is included on the movie's DVD.

-The group went on the Star 102.1 StarJam tour with Simple Plan in 2006 and were the opening act, performing "Almost", "Trucker Hat", "Girl All the Bad Guys Want", "1985", "Punk Rock 101", "I Melt With You", and more.
-The group's cover version of Modern English's "I Melt With You" was used in the Disney movie Sky High and was on the movie's soundtrack.
-A music video of the song was made for the movie, aired on the Disney Channel and can be found on the movie's DVD.
-Once more Bowling for Soup was at StarJams 2007 with Quietdrive and Army of Freshmen.
+The group went on the Star 102.1 StarJam tour with Simple Plan in 2006 and were the opening act.
+They joined again the following year with Quietdrive and Army of Freshmen.

-Following the release of the band's covers album, Bowling for Soup spent most of 2006 readying The Great Burrito Extortion Case, the group's seventh album, which was released on November 7, 2006.
+Bowling for Soup spent most of 2006 readying The Great Burrito Extortion Case, the group's seventh album, which was released on November 7, 2006.
 The group released the first single from that album, "High School Never Ends", to iTunes on September 19, 2006.
+The song did sell well at first, and Jive Records pulled promotion for it, releasing "When We Die" as a single.
+Online demand grew steadily for "High School Never Ends", prompting Reddick to express regret for not standing up for its initial release.
+He said the song has "a poetic quality... that everyone can relate to."
 The UK release of the album was on February 5, 2007.